 She’s admiring the garden when Aerith appears, apparently planning to run away from home just this very minute, a motivation that becomes irrelevant as she spots a Turk on her doorstep and assumes they’ve come for her.
 Why… even introduce that motivation, then?
 It relates to something she says later, but she could still say that later line without monologuing to herself about running away from home now.
 Aerith makes a break for it into the slums.
 “How rude,” says Shotgun, “She takes one look at me and then runs away!”
 Me!
 A face of the oppression!

 There’s legitimately no way to pick up Tatsuya and Lisa’s legendary weapons at this early point, so we’ll return to the plot.
 After you complete the last temple, you get a call from Tamaki at the detective agency with bad news: Ms. Ideal has just been kidnapped by Prince Taurus!
-Jun explains: the Oracle of Maia demands a sacrifice of a “Maia Maiden,” and since King Leo had been twisting every step of the Oracle of Maia to fulfill it all along, it seems the plan was to just sacrifice a Ms. Ideal, whose name is Maia, instead of actually going to Central America or wherever to track down a descendant of the “Maians.”
+Jun explains why Taurus would do this: the Oracle of Maia demands a sacrifice of a “Maia Maiden,” and since King Leo had been twisting every step of the Oracle of Maia to fulfill it all along, it seems the plan was to just sacrifice a Ms. Ideal, whose name is Maia, instead of actually going to Central America or wherever to track down a descendant of the “Maians.”
 Evil bonus points for mopping up after themselves by killing the source of these rumours, plus who knows what else.
 Although… if they get away with the sacrifice, that sort of bonus might not matter any more.

 Chapter 10: The Sole Deciding Factor

 A whole four months pass until AVALANCHE’s next move.
 Somehow, they sneak into Shinra HQ just before midnight, bringing a group of Bomb monsters with them.
 The Bombs start murdering their way through the unprepared interior guards, but someone soon sounds the alarm.